buildandtell/ahilapaati/content/interviews/0/gamusa.en.md

   - Cloth
 ---

 > **Note:** This article is also [availabe in Assamese](/interviews/0/gamusa).
-Huge thanks to Pragati Kalita and Violet Duttson for helping with the translations.
+Huge thanks to Pragati Kalita and Violet Duttson for helping with the translations to Assamese.

 ---